greglook/vault/README.md

 ### Blob Storage

 At the lowest level, Vault is built on [content-addressable storage](doc/blobs.md).
-Data is stored in _blobs_, which are opaque byte sequences addressed by a cryptographic hash of their contents.
+Data is stored in _blobs_, which are byte sequences identified by a cryptographic hash of their contents.
 The combination of a hash algorithm and the corresponding digest is enough information to securely and uniquely identify a blob.
-These _hash-ids_ are formatted like a
+These _hash-ids_ are formatted like a URN:
-URN:

 `sha256:2f72cc11a6fcd0271ecef8c61056ee1eb1243be3805bf9a9df98f92f7636b05c`

-A _blob store_ is a system which can store and retrieve blob data.
+A _blob store_ is a system which saves and retrieves blob data.
 Blob stores support a very simple interface; they must store, retrieve, and enumerate the contained blobs.
 The simplest type of blob storage is a hash map in memory.
-Another simple example is a file system, where blobs are stored as local files.
+Another simple example is a store backed by a local file system, where blobs are stored as files.

 ### Data Format

+By default, blobs are treated as opaque binary data.
+However, Vault recognizes certain special kinds of data.
+To represent structured data, Vault uses [EDN](https://github.com/edn-format/edn).
+Certain PGP objects can also be stored in Vault as a recognized data type; this is primarily for public key blobs.

-To represent [structured data](doc/structured-data.md), Vault uses [EDN](https://github.com/edn-format/edn).
-Data blobs are recognized by a magic header sequence: `#vault/data\n`.
-This has the advantage of still being a legal EDN tag, though it is stripped in practice.
+[Data blobs](doc/structured-data.md) are UTF-8 encoded EDN values recognized by a magic header sequence: `#vault/data\n`.
 An example data blob representing a file might look like this:

 ```clojure
 #vault/data